Study in puerto-rico-usaPuerto-rico-usa Statistics

 Information for Foreign Students in Puerto Rico

-Entering Puerto Rico would be the same as entering the United States as it is a US commonwealth; thus visas are not needed for any American citizens.
+Obtaining a Visa Entering Puerto Rico would be the same as entering the United States as it is a US commonwealth; thus visas are not needed for any American citizens.
 All else consult your nearest Puerto Rican or American consulate.

 There are over 12,000 hotel rooms in Puerto Rico and 50% are located in the San Juan area.
 International chains such as Sheraton, Westin, Marriott, Hilton, Ritz-Carlton, Holiday Inn as well as some luxurious independent resorts offer very reliable accommodations.
 There is a boom underway in boutique hotel construction which promises a higher level of service and Miami-chic appeal.
 Most large cities have at least one international chain hotel.
 There are properties to rent, buy, or lease available, whether it is a quiet home or a vacation rental.
 There are also many fully furnished apartments you can rent by the day, week and month, especially in Old San Juan.
 These are usually inexpensive, clean and comfortable and owned by trustworthy people.
 They are located mostly in the residential area, which is safe (day and night), and within walking distance to everything from museums to nightlife.